 Elizabeth S. Peña is the GTU’s Interim Dean and Vice President for Academic Affairs.
 She also serves as the Director of the Center for the Arts & Religion and Doug Adams Gallery, and Senior Lecturer in Art, Anthropology, and Museum Studies.
 She earned PhD and MA degrees in Archaeology from Boston University and a BA in Classical Archaeology from the University of Michigan.
 As an archaeologist, arts administrator, and museum professional, she has directed archaeological field projects, managed academic departments, served as museum curator, undertaken a wide range of museum consulting projects, and participated in review panels for federal funding agencies and professional organizations.
 She has taught courses in archaeology, anthropology, and museum studies; at the GTU, she teaches on topics related to museums and religion, material culture theory, and object based learning.
 In her spare time, she is likely to be found reading or gardening.

-Ellen Peterson is the GTU’s Vice President for Administration and Finance and Chief Financial Officer, where her responsibilities include oversight of finance, budget, audit and regulatory reporting, accounting, bursar services, investments, information technology, and facilities.
+Ellen Peterson is the GTU’s Chief Financial Officer, where her responsibilities include oversight of finance, budget, audit and regulatory reporting, accounting, bursar services, endowments and investments.
 She holds a BS in Accounting from University of Denver and an MA in Organizational Psychology from John F. Kennedy University, and an active CPA.
 Before coming to the GTU consortium as business manager for Pacific Lutheran Theological Seminary in 1998, and then becoming the GTU’s controller in 2005, she held several positions for a national homebuilder.
 When not in the office, Ellen enjoy walks with her dog, gardening, and pastel art.